-We enter from time to time into number of firm fixed-price contracts.
+We enter from time to time into firm fixed-price contracts where our delivery requirements sometimes span more than one year.
 If our initial cost estimates are incorrect, it may cause losses on these contracts.
 Because many of these contracts involve new technologies and applications, unforeseen events, such as technological difficulties and other cost overruns, can result in the contract pricing becoming less favorable or even unprofitable to us and have an adverse impact on our financial results.